siddhi-io/siddhi-io-googlepubsub/docs/api/latest.md

 credential.path = 'src/test/resources/security/sp.json',
 subscription.id='subA',
 )
-define stream outputStream(message String);
+define stream OutputStream(message String);
 ```
+<p></p>
-<p style="word-wrap: break-word">This example shows how to subscribe to a googlepubsub topic with all supporting configurations.
-With the following configurations the identified source, will subscribe to a topic having topic.id named as topicA which resides in a googlepubsub instance with the project.id of 'sp-path-1547649404768'.
-This GooglePubSub Source configuration listens to the events coming to a googlepubsub topic.
-The events are received in the text format and mapped to a Siddhi event, and sent to a the outputStream.</p>
+<p style="word-wrap: break-word;margin: 0;">This query shows how to subscribe to a googlepubsub topic.
+Here, a googlepubsub source subscribes to the 'topicA' topic that resides in the 'sp-path-1547649404768' project within a googlepubsub instance.
+The events are received in the text format, mapped to a Siddhi event, and then sent to a stream named OutputStream.</p>
+<p></p>